-For a list of approved additives please refer to the register of regulated food and feed products for Great Britain on the FSA website.
-Applications in Great Britain for new authorisations, modifications to authorisations or authorisation renewals need to be submitted to the FSA's regulated products application service, which is being managed jointly by the FSA and Food Standards Scotland (FSS).
+For a list of approved additives, please refer to the register of regulated food and feed products for Great Britain on the FSA website.
+Applications in Great Britain for new authorisations, modifications to authorisations or authorisation renewals need to be submitted to the FSA's regulated products application service.